sudar/bulk-move/readme.txt

 *   Fixes for blank screen issue.
 Thanks Carlos

+###v0.4 (2011-02-07)

+*   Added Brazilian Portuguese translation

 ==Readme Generator==

-This Readme file was generated using <a href = 'http://sudarmuthu.com/projects/wp-readme.php'>wp-readme</a>, which generates readme files for WordPress Plugins.
+This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.